Student support over Christmas

 You’ll find plenty of opportunities to volunteer if you’re staying on or near campus over the break.
 Visit our Volunteer Hub to learn more.

 We’ve pulled together a list of 100 things you can see and do in the city.
-See how many you can fit into your summer.
+See how many you can fit into your festive break.

 Faculty support